giuliaprosio/cartography-data-analysis/README.md

 Based on JavaScript, runs locally the data gathered at Sorbonne Université to compare ground truth with GPS signal only algorithm  and with optimization code.

+Analysis of the data gathered on different scenarios and development of the optimization algorithm.

+Whole application can be found in repository [cartography]{https://github.com/giuliaprosio/cartography}.

 ## Dependencies
 NodeJS + NPM